 COURSE REQUIREMENTS

-FALL SEMESTER Cr
+Cr

 ECE 1011 Introduction to Early Childhood Education 3

+ECE 1031 Guidance Strategies for Children 3

-ECE 1045 Introduction to Early Childhood Lab 3
+ECE 1045 Introduction to Early Childhood Lab Techniques 3

-Techniques 3

 ECE 2381 Child Growth and Development 3

-CREDITS SUBTOTAL 9

-SPRING SEMESTER

-ECE 1031 Guidance Strategies for Children 3
+ECE 2621 Curriculum 3

+Choose one degree Choose one of the following for the below certificate or degree

+For AAS or Director's Certificate

 ECE 2601 Exceptional Child 3

-Note ECE 2601: Will be required for teacher

-and director certificates to meet Head

-Start requirements

-CREDITS SUBTOTAL 6

-SUMMER SEMESTER
+For AA Transfer Degree

-ECE 2621 Curriculum 3
+ECE 2101 Working with Families and Children 3

 CREDITS TOTAL 18

 NOTE: Successful completion of these courses along with 9 months of verified work experience is required to earn a Director Certificate.
 A Level 2 Early Childhood Professional Credential is available when you complete these courses.
-For more information, visit the Colorado Office of Professional Development web site at http://coloradoofficeofprofessionaldevelopment.org/index.cfm?PID=1 332&ID=5454,20140,0